Commodity Futures Trading Commission Rule 1.55

 Reporting to the CEO, the CFO oversees accounting at Advantage.
 The CFO protects the assets of the company, ensures regulatory compliance and protection of customer funds, accurately reports Advantage financial results, and forecasts Advantage capital requirements.

-Reporting to the CEO, the Senior Vice President of Operations is responsible for monitoring client position balances and related trade price information, reconciling exchange clearing fees, performing trade allocations, balancing carrying broker accounts and submitting regulatory data to exchanges and CFTC.
+Reporting to the CEO, the Operations Manager oversees all aspects of the Advantage Operations Department including monitoring client position balances and related trade price information, reconciling exchange clearing and NFA fees, performing trade allocations, balancing carrying broker accounts, submitting regulatory data to exchanges and CFTC, and preparing client statements.

 II.
 Advantage Business